was talented, but she also was a fool

 Penalty Information Center.

-patrolling Afghan villages and pull back to U.S. bases.
+Afghan villages and pull back to U.S. bases.

 OK.
 Let’s pull our troops back to the relative safety of their